connect-btss/connect-btss.github.io/events.md

 title: events
 ---

 > The Big Team Science (BiTS) Lab meets quarterly.
-If you are interested in joining our next meeting, [email us](mailto:connect-admin@manybabies.org)!
+If you are interested in joining CONNECT directors, coordinators, and partner representatives for our next meeting, [email us](mailto:connect-contact@manybabies.org)!

 ***

-#### *Past*

 ### November 10, 2025
 ## BiTS Lab autumn meeting

-Join CONNECT directors, coordinators, and partner representatives for the quarterly meeting of the Big Team Science Lab.
+**Agenda:**
+* overview of new resources
+* working group updates
+* goals for tangible actions/working group priorities

-**TOPICS:** goals for (1) tangible action and (2) advocacy to improve Big Team Science
+* goals for advocacy to improve Big Team Science

 ***